 Barbara McLaughlin is a Digital and Technical Support Specialist for the ETC Humanities Resource Center.
 She works extensively with digitizing audio and video and in the past 10 years has digitized over 6,000 films for the Video on Demand service at Princeton.
 Barbara works with faculty to assist them in incorporating video into their course material.
 She is also member of the SCAD computing organization on campus and supports the computers throughout the HRC lab and classroom.

-Thursdays, 12:00 PM* *Wednesday, February 12, 12:00 PM: Google Drive for Faculty, Staff, and Graduate Students (MCC) *Monday, February 17, 4:00 PM: Google Drive for Faculty, Staff, and Graduate Students (MCC) February 20: Simple Map Tools for Complex Data (NMC) February 27: What Are Digital Map Datasets and Geographic Information Systems (HRCC) March 6: TBA(HRCC) March 13: Introduction to the Institutional Review Board (IRB) and Successful Processes (HRCC) March 27: Best Practices for File and Data Management (HRCC) April 3: Tools for Text Analysis in the Humanities (NMC) April 10: Risk in Media Discourse: An Introduction to Topic Modeling with R and Python (NMC) April 17: Overview of Q-APS (Program for Quantitative and Analytical Political Science): Social Science Research Support for Scholars (HRCC) April 24 (*note special time): Turning Freshmen into Scientists: Hardware, Software, and Hands-on Technology in the Field (HRCC, 4:30pm-5:30pm HRCC: Humanities Resource Center Classroom, 012 East Pyne, Lower Level NMC: New Media Center, 1st Floor, Lewis Library Building
+Thursdays, 12:00 PM* *Wednesday, February 12, 12:00 PM: Google Drive for Faculty, Staff, and Graduate Students (MCC) *Monday, February 17, 4:00 PM: Google Drive for Faculty, Staff, and Graduate Students (MCC) February 20: Simple Map Tools for Complex Data (NMC) February 27: What Are Digital Map Datasets and Geographic Information Systems (HRCC) March 6: Using Mechanical Turk and Qualtrics to Crowdsource Tasks and Surveys (HRCC) March 13: Introduction to the Institutional Review Board (IRB) and Successful Processes (HRCC) March 27: Best Practices for File and Data Management (HRCC) April 3: Tools for Text Analysis in the Humanities (NMC) April 10: Risk in Media Discourse: An Introduction to Topic Modeling with R and Python (NMC) April 17: Overview of Q-APS (Program for Quantitative and Analytical Political Science): Social Science Research Support for Scholars (HRCC) April 24 (*note special time): Turning Freshmen into Scientists: Hardware, Software, and Hands-on Technology in the Field (HRCC, 4:30pm-5:30pm HRCC: Humanities Resource Center Classroom, 012 East Pyne, Lower Level NMC: New Media Center, 1st Floor, Lewis Library Building